earthtoolsmaker/website/content/projects/bear_identification.md

 The primary objective of our collaboration is to pioneer non-invasive tools to support bear research, monitoring, and conservation efforts.
-Our overarching aim is to design a low power open-source model that can accurately identify individual bears with a precision surpassing 90%.
+Our overarching aim is to design a low power open-source model that can accurately identify individual bears with an accuracy surpassing 90%.

 Presently, the existing face recognition system achieves a top-1 accuracy of 64.9% and a top-5 accuracy of